zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

   title: WHAT TO **EXPECT**
   image: /images/speakers/founder-1.png
   description: >
-    Be it a stage speaking to 10,000+ people or leading a workshop with 20, Barry's energizing talks are tailored to every audience and overflowing with real life-changing stories of transformation, cautionary tales, and actionable insights.
+    Be it a stage speaking to 10,000+ people or facilitating an intimate workshop with 10 executives, Barry's talks are always tailored to fulfill hearts and minds.
+His gifts are real life-changing stories of transformation, cautionary tales, and actionable insights for elevating work and life success.
   quote: >-
-    I share breakdowns and breakthroughs to inspire billionaires, celebrities, scaleups, startups, exited founders, and leaders of Fortune 500 companies.
+    "I share real breakdowns and breakthroughs to inspire audiences of all types including billionaires, celebrities, scaleups, startups, as well as leaders of Fortune 500 companies."
   name: 'Barry Stamos '
   button:
     enable: true